Canonically consistent quantum master equation for proton-transfer reactions: Results and Discussion

-For \(\gamma = 0.3\) (Fig.~\ref{FIG1}(b)) the discrepancies between the Redfield dynamics and the HEOM/CCQME results begin to appear.
-HEOM and CCQME are nearly indistinguishable for both states \(\ket{0}\) and \(\ket{1}\), while the Redfield curves differ from HEOM and relax towards the Gibbs state (Eq.~\eqref{eq:rho0}), thereby slightly overestimating the ground-state population and underestimating the excited-state population in comparison to the second-order mean-force Gibbs state.
-In contrast, both HEOM and CCQME settle into the second-order mean-force Gibbs state (Eq.~\ref{mean-force-2}), deviating from the Gibbs state.
+For $\gamma = 0.5$ (Fig.~\ref{FIG1}(b)), the populations equilibrate more rapidly, on a sub-ps timescale.
+Clear differences between the Redfield dynamics and the HEOM/CCQME results become visible.
+Redfield populations converge to the Gibbs state asymptotically (Eq.~\eqref{eq:rho0}), thereby overestimating the ground-state population and underestimating the first excited-state population in comparison to the second-order mean-force Gibbs state.
+In contrast, CCQME stationary populations coincide with the second-order mean-force Gibbs state (Eq.~\eqref{mean-force-2}), deviating from the Gibbs state.

-For $\gamma = 0.5$ (Fig.~\ref{FIG1}(c)), we begin to enter the intermediate coupling regime, and the populations equilibrate more rapidly.
-Redfield populations still converge to the Gibbs state.
-CCQME closely follows the HEOM curves throughout the transient, and its stationary populations coincide with the second-order mean–force Gibbs state.
+For $\gamma = 1.0$ (Fig.~\ref{FIG1}(c)), the differences between Redfield and {HEOM} results are even more pronounced, especially during the intermediate-time equilibration dynamics, {while the CCQME performs significantly better against HEOM.} Redfield converges to the Gibbs state as before.
+The HEOM dynamics equilibrates close towards the second-order mean-force Gibbs state, and the CCQME dynamics settles to the second-order mean-force Gibbs state for both the population of \(\ket{0}\) and the population of \(\ket{1}\), as expected from the canonical correction.
+Thus, at this coupling strength, the CCQME still captures the asymptotic populations significantly better than Redfield.
+Note that CCQME is made to correct the steady-state populations up to second order in system-bath coupling, not necessarily the dynamics itself, which is clearly seen in the figure.

-For the strongest coupling, \(\gamma = 1.0\) (Figs.~\ref{FIG1}(d)), the differences among the three approaches are most pronounced.
-The HEOM dynamics equilibrates to the second-order mean-force Gibbs state (orange line) for the first excited state population \(\ket{1}\), while displaying a small deviation for the ground-state population $\ket{0}$.
-The Redfield equation, however, relaxes to the Gibbs state and therefore yields a steady state that is incompatible with the HEOM reference.
-The CCQME at steady state differs slightly from the second-order mean-force Gibbs state but remains significantly closer to the HEOM result than the Redfield prediction.
-The discrepancy between the CCQME steady state and the second-order mean-force Gibbs state at $\gamma=1.0$ indicates that this coupling strength lies beyond the validity regime of the second-order CCQME, where higher-order finite-coupling corrections can no longer be neglected.
-For further details see Appendix~\ref{PPerturbative master equations}.
+For the strongest coupling considered, $\gamma = 5.0$ (Fig.~\ref{FIG1}(d)), the deviations among the three approaches become largest, both in the transient dynamics and in the stationary state.
+Redfield theory remains close to the Gibbs state.
+The HEOM reference, instead, remains much closer to the second-order mean-force Gibbs populations.
+The CCQME continues to follow the HEOM relaxation much more closely than Redfield, although a small but visible deviation between the CCQME stationary populations and the second-order mean-force Gibbs state starts to appear.